AntoineDao/AntoineDao.github.io/_posts/2018-12-01-urban-heat-island-intro.md

 ---
 layout: post
-title: Designing Out the Urban Heat Island (Pt 1)
+title: Designing Out the Urban Heat Island (Intro)
 subtitle: What's an UHI and how can we get rid of it
 bigimg: /img/urban_heat_island_pt_1.jpg
 share-img: https://antoinedao.github.io/img/urban_heat_island_pt_1.jpg